SC Program Staff FAQs

 Are PIER Plans a requirement for all FOAs and Laboratory Calls issued by the Office of Science?

 Yes.
-Beginning in FY 2023 (all SC solicitations issued on or after October 1, 2022), PIER Plans are required and must be included in all applications.
+As of FY 2023 (all SC solicitations issued on or after October 1, 2022), PIER Plans are a required application element and must be included in all research proposals.
 In addition, any direct requests to DOE Laboratories to submit a new or renewal research proposal (e.g., Science Focus Areas, Lab base research programs) must include the requirement to provide a PIER Plan.
-The current exceptions to this requirement include SBIR/STTR Programs solicitations, for which the requirement will be phased in over the next year, proposals for supplemental funding, and proposals requesting funding for conferences.
+The current exceptions to this requirement include proposals for supplemental funding and proposals requesting funding for conferences.

-Note, SC will be implementing new requirements for applications for support for conferences in FY 2023.
+Note, SC implemented new requirements for applications for support for conferences in FY 2023.

 Are other DOE Offices or other Federal Agencies requiring PIER Plans?

 Yes, other DOE Offices and Federal Agencies have initiated similar requirements within all or a subset of their solicitations.
-This includes DOE’s Office of Energy Efficiency and Renewable Energy (EERE), which put in place a requirement for Diversity, Equity, and Inclusion (DEI) Plans in FY 2021.
-The DOE Office Fossil Energy and Carbon Management is beginning a requirement this year.
-Agencies such as the National Aeronautics and Space Administration (NASA) and the National Institutes of Health’s BRAIN Initiative also initiated a similar requirement in the past two years.
-While the title of these requirements initiated by other DOE Offices and Federal Agencies may vary, the intention and the scope are very similar to the new SC requirement for PIER Plans.
-In addition, requiring diversity, equity, and inclusion (DEI) plans (or equivalent) is one of the priority actions under DOE’s Equity Action Plan.
+This includes DOE’s Office of Energy Efficiency and Renewable Energy (EERE), which put in place a requirement for Diversity, Equity, and Inclusion (DEI) Plans in FY 2021, the DOE Office Fossil Energy and Carbon Management began a similar requirement in 2023; these have been replaced with DOE Community Benefits Plans.
+Agencies such as the National Aeronautics and Space Administration (NASA) and the National Institutes of Health’s BRAIN Initiative also initiated a similar requirement in recent years.
+While the title of these requirements initiated by other DOE Offices and Federal Agencies may vary, the intention and the scope are very similar to the SC requirement for PIER Plans.

 What should I do if an application submitted to the FOA I am managing does not include a PIER Plan?